 While PRP injections can assist with tendon and ligament healing, results are not immediate.
 Since platelet-rich plasma treatments stimulate new tissue growth, they need time and rehabilitation.
 Under a doctor’s strict supervision, patients can gradually start an exercise program after the first injection.
 During the process of treatments, most individuals will be able to resume normal exercise and daily activities.

 Here is a partial list of the conditions PRP helps considerably.

 If you or a loved one is suffering from joint or soft tissue pain, then PRP Therapy may allow you to obtain pain relief and avoid surgery.
-Call Physician First Choice today for treatment with Stem Cell Doctors who have over 2 decades experience in these procedures!
+Call R3 Stem Cell today for treatment with Stem Cell Doctors who have extensive experience in these procedures!